backstage/backstage/docs/overview/adopting.md

 Contributing teams should themselves treat their plugins as, or part of, the products they maintain.

 > Case study: Inside Spotify we have a team that owns our CI platform.
-They
+They not
-> don't only maintain the pipelines and build servers, but also expose their
+> only maintain the pipelines and build servers, but also expose their product
-> product in Backstage through a plugin.
+> in Backstage through a plugin.
 Since they also
 > [maintain their own API](../plugins/call-existing-api.md), they can improve
 > their product by iterating on API and UI in lockstep.
 Because the plugin
 > follows our [platform design guidelines](../dls/design.md) their customers get